 Some disadvantages of a Roth conversion include the following:

 - You may have to pay income taxes now on conversion amounts that were previously deducted from your income.
-If your Roth IRA is with Betterment, we will not withhold these funds for you, so it requires a little bit of extra work on your end to make sure you settle up with IRS.
+If your Roth IRA is with Betterment, we will not withhold these funds for you, so it requires a little bit of extra work on your end to make sure you settle up with the IRS.

 - The converted amount will be added to your adjusted gross income for the year, and could potentially increase your tax bracket overall.

-- Taxpayers with incomes or an adjustable gross income (AGI) over $200,000 who file individually or $250,000 for married couples filing jointly could also be subject to a 3.8 percent net investment income tax on the converted amount, so it might make sense to spread any conversions out across several tax years or delay converting until the “extra” tax can be avoided.
+- Taxpayers with incomes or an adjustable gross income (AGI) over $200,000 who file individually or $250,000 for married couples filing jointly could also be subject to a 3.8% net investment income tax on the converted amount, so it might make sense to spread any conversions out across several tax years or delay converting until the “extra” tax can be avoided.
 Exceptions apply.
 Read more about the tax.

 Listen Up Michiganders